okTurtles/dnschain/docs/Comparison.md

 ### Certificate Transparency

 Google's Certificate Transparency proposal wants certificate authorities (CAs) to publicly log all of the certificates that they issue.
 [It does not protect against NSA spying and MITM attacks](https://blog.okturtles.com/2015/03/certificate-transparency-on-blockchains/).
 Website owners are then asked to monitor these logs to see if their clients were hacked.
-Everyone online still forced to trust the bad apple (the least trustworthy CA).
+Everyone online is still forced to trust the bad apple (the least trustworthy CA).

 - __*Best case* scenario: mis-issuance detected _after_ damage has been done.
 The CA blames hackers.__